THE SACRED ART OF THE SAND MANDALA

 The monks’ free time on Fishers included trips to get an afternoon ice cream at Toppers, walks on the beach, swimming in West Harbor and the Atlantic Ocean and a beach picnic dinner at South Beach.

-Closing Ceremony: Saturday, August 11, 10:00 am in Community Center
+Closing Ceremony Saturday, August 11 in the Community Center

 The mission of the 2018 Sacred Arts Tour: